Complete NLO corrections to top-quark pair production with isolated photons: Summary

 An important finding of the paper is that the \NLOprd approximation models the complete \NLOfull result very well.
 Indeed, differences of up to $2\%$ only are found for some leptonic and/or photonic observables, but these are negligible compared to the NLO scale uncertainties of the complete result.
 We remind the readers that in \NLOprd, all LO contributions as well as \NLOone are fully included in both the $t\bar{t}\gamma(\gamma)$ production and decays of the top-quark pair.
 However, the subleading NLO corrections (\NLOtwo, \NLOthree, \NLOfour) are only included in the production stage of the $t\bar{t}\gamma(\gamma)$ process.
 The same applies to photon radiation for these three NLO contributions.
 The \NLOprd approximation not only provides a great simplification of higher-order calculations, especially when it comes to the real emission corrections, but will ultimately also be of great benefit when matching \NLOprd predictions to parton shower programs.
+Indeed, radiation from unstable paricles and their decay products can lead to severe unphysical distortions of the intermediate resonances, if not properly treated.
+This problem was first pointed out in the context of NLO QCD plus parton shower simulations for top-quark pair production and decay \cite{Campbell:2014kua,Jezo:2015aia}, and was solved in the context of the \textsc{Powheg Box} framework by means of the so-called resonance-aware matching \cite{Jezo:2016ujg,Jezo:2023rht}.
+However, a method for consistently combining the radiation emitted at the complete-NLO level with a QCD+QED parton shower in the presence of non-trivial resonances is not yet available in the literature.
+Therefore, the simplification in \NLOprd of not including subleading corrections in the decays, which would allow the matching of subleading contributions with standard procedures like \textsc{Powheg} \cite{Nason:2004rx,Frixione:2007vw,Alioli:2010xd} and/or \textsc{MC@NLO} \cite{Frixione:2002ik,Frixione:2003ei} (once they are available for the complete NLO case), is highly desirable and of great importance.

 \acknowledgments{

 We thank Ansgar Denner and Mathieu Pellen for providing us with the results for the NLO EW corrections to the $pp \to e^+\nu_e \mu^- \bar{\nu}_\mu b\bar{b} +X$ process that helped to cross check our implementation of the EW corrections in the \textsc{Helac-Dipoles} framework.